 Abstract:

-Immune checkpoint inhibitors (ICIs) are widely used in cancer treatment, and their immune related adverse events (irAEs) are receiving increasing attention.
-Among these irAEs , ICIs-associated myocarditis is relatively rare, but the mortality rate is extremely high.
-Early diagnosis and intervention are beneficial for minimizing the cardiac toxicity of ICIs, and then improving patient prognosis.
-The role of non-invasive imaging methods in the diagnosis of ICIs-associated myocarditis is crucial.
-The authors aim to review the epidemiology of ICIs-associated cardiotoxicity, the possible mechanisms, clinical manifestations, the diagnosis status, non-invasive imaging methods and research progress of ICIs-associated myocarditis.
-Aiming at increasing the clinician’s awareness of ICIs-associated myocarditis and further undestanding the imaging methods for ICIs-associated myocarditis.
+Immune checkpoint inhibitors (ICI) are widely used in cancer treatment, but their immune-related adverse events are receiving increasing attention.
+Among these adverse events, ICI-associated myocarditis is relatively rare, but the mortality rate is extremely high.
+Early diagnosis and intervention are beneficial for minimizing the cardiac toxicity of ICI, and then improving patients prognosis.
+The role of non-invasive imaging methods in the diagnosis of ICI-associated myocarditis is crucial.
+The authors aim to review the epidemiology of ICI-associated cardiotoxicity, the possible mechanisms, clinical manifestations, the diagnosis status, non-invasive imaging methods and research progress of ICI-associated myocarditis.
+Aiming to increase the clinician’s awareness of ICI-associated myocarditis and further undestanding the imaging methods for ICI-associated myocarditis.